alx/blogsfera/wp-content/plugins/Cimy_User_Extra_Fields/README.txt

 UPDATE FROM A PREVIOUS VERSION:
 - always deactivate the plug-in and reactivate after the update

-ENABLE PICTURE UPLOAD:
-- to enable picture uplaod you must modify three WordPress files, there is no way to upload file without

 FUNCTIONS USEFUL FOR YOUR THEMES OR TEMPLATES: